-Modeling the processing unit in a production line application
+The processing unit in a production line application

-Representing the processor in a network application
+The processor in a network application

 Connecting two queue-server pairs in series can represent successive operations on an entity.
-For example, you can model how the parts on an assembly line are processed sequentially by two machines.
+For example, you can model how parts on an assembly line are processed sequentially by two machines.

 The entity must stay in the first server past the end of service.

 The first server cannot accept a new entity for service until the second server becomes available.